Vonage/vonage-php-code-snippets/README.md

 ## Request More Examples

-Please [raise and issue](issues) to request an example that isn't present within the quickstart.
+Please [raise an issue](/../../issues/) to request an example that isn't present within the quickstart.
 Pull requests will be gratefully received.

 ## Licenses